Backed by the Pentagon

 - Played straight in another episode of Top Gear (US), where the hosts tried to use a Mercedes G-Class to outrun the 101st Airborne Division.
 They filmed in an actual military training ground, and the 101st used everything at their disposal, from helicopters to drones to Oshkosh M-ATVs.

-- The short-lived FOX cop-drama K-ville was filmed on location in New Orleans and the show was allowed to use the real-life uniforms and logos of the New Orleans Police.
+- K-Ville was filmed on location in New Orleans and the show was allowed to use the real-life uniforms and logos of the New Orleans Police.

 - Oddly enough, Paranormal Investigation shows get backing from the military as well.
 The Ghost Hunters were asked to investigate the USS Lexington and the Wright-Patterson Air Force Base while the Ghost Adventures crew were asked to investigate the USS Hornet.